Data: Chinese Workers in Africa

 The number of Chinese workers in Africa by the end of 2017 was 202,689, according to official Chinese sources.

 In 2017, the top 5 countries with Chinese workers are Algeria, Angola, Nigeria, Ethiopia, and Zambia.
 These 5 countries accounted for 57% of all Chinese workers in Africa at the end of 2017; Algeria alone accounts for 30%.

 From 2016 to 2017, the total number of Chinese workers in Africa has declined by 24,718 workers.

 These figures include Chinese workers sent to work on Chinese companies’ construction contracts in Africa ("workers on contracted projects") and Chinese workers sent to work for non-Chinese companies in Africa ("workers doing labor services"); they are reported by Chinese contractors and do not include informal migrants such as traders and shopkeepers.

-Several Chinese government sources report figures of Chinese labor abroad and Chinese contract values fulfilled abroad, but all sources report the same numbers.
-These sources include the China Statistical Yearbooks, the official website of the National Bureau of Statistics, the China Annual Bulletin of Statistics of Contracted Projects, Labor Cooperation with Foreign Countries, and the Almanac of China’s Foreign Economic Relations and Trade.
+Several Chinese government sources report figures of Chinese labor abroad, but all sources report the same numbers.
+These sources include the China Statistical Yearbooks, the official website of the National Bureau of Statistics, the China Annual Bulletin of Statistics of Contracted Projects, and the Almanac of China’s Foreign Economic Relations and Trade, as well as the Almanac of China's Foreign Economic Relations and Trade.
 All sources have matching figures, the difference being the range of years covered.
-The labor data for 2010 was not available in any of the government sources.